-The standard minimum age for those who wish to apply for a license is between 16 to 18 years old.
-Flexible schedules as a CNA allow students to work part time while finishing their high school education and continuing their education on to a community or four year university.
+The standard minimum age for those who wish to apply for a license is 16 years old.
+Flexible schedules as a CNA allow students to work part time while finishing their high school education or continuing their education on to a community or four-year university.

 While some states do allow licensure as early as 16 years of age, certain employers may not hire you until you are at least 18.
 This is important to keep in mind as your license may be suspended if you do not meet minimum employment requirements for maintaining your license in your state.

-While not required, if you are still in high school and want to become a CNA, try to take courses that will help you when you begin your CNA training program such as biology, chemistry, human anatomy and physiology, and algebra or higher-level math courses.
-Some high schools even have a CNA training program - be sure to find out more details about yours.
+If you are 16/getting close to 16, in high school, and want to become a CNA, try to take courses that will help you when you begin your CNA program such as biology, chemistry, human anatomy and physiology, and algebra or higher-level math courses.
+Some high schools even have a CNA program - be sure to find out more details about yours.

 Criminal convictions include misdemeanors and felonies, and you may have convictions regardless of whether you have spent time in jail.
 Criminal convictions will show up on your fingerprint check even if it has been expunged, sealed, dismissed, dropped, or closed.
 This is why it's important to reveal any convictions you have when asked.

 Minor violations, such as traffic tickets, citations, or juvenile offenses may not disqualify you from getting your license.
 Violations that happened seven to ten years prior may also be forgiven if you have had a clean record ever since.

 Although you may be able to get your CNA license with some criminal convictions on your record, you may not be able to gain employment in certain medical settings because of those convictions.

 Documents That You'll Need to Obtain a CNA License

 Before getting too far into the process, make sure that you have all of the documents that you will need.
 Generally speaking, these include: